 The remainder of the explanatory foreword gives a brief explanation of the financial aspects of the Authority's activities and draws attention to the main characteristics of the Authority's financial position.
-In particular, it compares the outturn results with the revised budget and explains substantive changes to the accounts in 2013/14.
+In particular, it compares the outturn results with the updated budget.